Primary Navigation Mobile

 How to pay for car tax

-If you pay by direct debit, payments will continue automatically for as long as the car is MOT’d, or until you cancel the direct debit or inform the DVLA that you no longer have the car.
+If you pay by direct debit, payments continue automatically for as long as the car is MOT’d, until you cancel the direct debit or inform the DVLA that you no longer have the car.
 However, be aware there is a 5% charge for paying monthly or six-monthly, and you don’t get to choose the payment date when initially applying for the car tax.

 4: Your car is taxed